abdelhak-kadir/DNS-Server-Configuration/README.md

 ## Overview

-This guide provides step-by-step instructions for configuring a DNS server using BIND (Berkeley Internet Name Domain) on Rocky Linux or CentOS.
-The server will manage the `ensa.ac.ma` domain with the following infrastructure:
+This guide provides step-by-step instructions for configuring a DNS server using BIND (Berkeley Internet Name Domain) on Fedora or CentOS.
+The server will manage the `ensa.ac.ma` domain with the following infrastructure example:

 | Service | Hostname | IP Address |
 |---------|----------|------------|